koprendo/Custom_Dictionary/README.md

 are inserting it.

 Also, you can insert an example sentence or paragraph for any word you inserted.
 Personally, I learned
-many words and phrases from various books, movies, articles, and daily conversations.
+numerous words and phrases from various books, movies, articles, and daily conversations.
 Hence, saving
 the context was kind of necessary for better learning activity.
+I believe this functionality of the
+application will help you, as well.

 ## Before You Start Using